Jun-Lucis/BIG-theory/README.md

 Boundary Information Geometry is an independent exploratory research program.

 The numerical reports focus on observable mathematical behavior of nonlinear dissipative systems.
-Broader interpretations remain speculative and are clearly separated from established numerical results.
+Broader interpretations remain speculative and are separated from established numerical results.

 ---